pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 done
 {% endhighlight %}

-This is a dirty infinite loop which does the following :
+The loop does the following :

 - Run `tcpdump` for two seconds and count the number of packets received on port 1234 during this time
 - If there was at least one packet received during the last 2 seconds, turn the display on